Decomposition of State Spaces into Subobjects in Quantum Field Theory: Introduction

 These projections result in describing the effective system in terms of states and operators depending on some degeneracy parameters, one of these parameters being distinguished from others.
 The field equations resulting from the independence between field variations and the parameter space are recovered.
 This approach allows computing amplitudes between states with different distinguished eigenvalues: for each eigenvalue, we consider the corresponding slice.
 Then, we can compute transitions between slices.
 Indeed, the states for a given eigenvalue generate a state subspace, and we can define a map between these subspaces.
 They are defined by summing infinitesimal transitions maps between close slices.
 The form of the transitions is similar to some path integrals between slices.
-These maps and the corresponding amplitudes depend on the states and on the background constituted by the projected subobjects.
+These maps and the corresponding amplitudes depend on the states and on the background constituted by the PS.
 The geometry underlying the transition is local, since the projection defining the effective states varies with the states themselves.
-It implies that the transition between states includes both the projected subobjects and the non projected subobject.
-That is, the apparent geometry underlying transitions depends on the states but also on some apparently inert background.
+It implies that the transition between several states depends both the PS and the NPS.
+That is, the apparent geometry underlying transitions depends on the states but also on some background space that can be considered as inert in first approximation only.

 The field theory presented here is defined on an abstract parameter space, and no dynamics occur.
 However, after projection on the background, the set of lowest eigenvalues defining the slices in the state space along with their amplitudes, allows defining an analog of such dynamics.
 Considering the averaged transitions between slices, we can show that under some conditions about the number of states in each slice, the amplitudes are weighted for transitions corresponding to an increase in eigenvalues.
 This asymmetry results from the characteristics of the slices.
 The number of transition maps between these spaces increases with the eigenvalue, which induces a bias of transition amplitude towards an increase in this variable.
+Translated in an effective field perspective, the state space can be decomposed in slices describing some dynamics for an irreversible parameter, this parameter being in fact the track of the states on which the system can be projected.